cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

   sending and receiving CloudEvents.

-* **Cryptography:** CloudEvents uses secure transport layers that provide encryption, but does not specify cryptographic implementations.
+* **Cryptography:** CloudEvents uses secure transport layers that provide encryption, but it does not specify cryptographic implementations.

 * **Audit and logging:** This is typically handled by the platforms and services that implement CloudEvents.